kevglass/simple-webrtc-p2p-game/README.md

 Here's a sequence diagram of the setup.
 If you haven't seen one before read from top to bottom (time axis):

 ![image](https://user-images.githubusercontent.com/3787210/210059047-4b2005bd-6af0-4704-8a49-74bd888136cb.png)

+### Candidates

+A candidate is an address where a peer can be reached.
+These are determiend by looking at local network interfaces, sending out packets to STUN servers who will respond with your external address and through configuration of a TURN server.
+During setup of the peer to peer connection the peer starts trying to determine all of its possible reachability addresses.
+These are given weights to identify which is preferred (i.e. a direct connection is better than one via an intermediary).
+Each one of these possibilities is called a "candidate", as in its a candidate for connection.
+As the peer discovers them it lets the code know and in this case the candidates are sent over the relay server so the remote side knows how to connect.

+During setup the peers use the candidates they're receiving to try and send a packet to the remote side.
+Once a packet is acknowledged the candidate can be used as a path to the remote side.
+WebRTC does a lot of work to make sure this is secure :)

+Basically 3 things can happen with candidates:

+1) The peers start sending packets at each other and they just immediately get through.
+This is unlikely with games since players are rarely on the same network.

+2) The peers start sending packets to external address and one or both of the clients has a firewall that supports UDP punch through.
+This means your router will accept UDP packets on a specific port from a source that you've just sent packets to.
+So the client sends out packets from both sides and both routers accept the punch through and then can connect.
+This is pretty common on personal home networks, not so much for those running behind enterprise/corporate firewalls.

+3) The peers can't in any way connect to each other directly.
+This is where the TURN server comes in.
+If the clients can't talk to each other directly they can then agree a path through the TURN server which acts as a packet relay/proxy.
+All communications are then passed transparently through the TURN server.

+Number 2 is why I think WebRTC data channels are a good fit for gaming.
+Most of the time peer to peer is going to work! :)

 ## Exercises for the reader